Magnum Ventures Ltd leads gainers in 'B' group

 -

-Refex Industries Ltd, Ind-Swift Laboratories Ltd, Khaitan (India) Ltd and Country Condos Ltd are among the other gainers in the BSE's 'B' group today, 09 November 2022.
+Linc Ltd, Dhunseri Ventures Ltd, Kriti Nutrients Ltd and Refex Industries Ltd are among the other gainers in the BSE's 'B' group today, 10 November 2022.

-Refex Industries Ltd, Ind-Swift Laboratories Ltd, Khaitan (India) Ltd and Country Condos Ltd are among the other gainers in the BSE's 'B' group today, 09 November 2022.
+Linc Ltd, Dhunseri Ventures Ltd, Kriti Nutrients Ltd and Refex Industries Ltd are among the other gainers in the BSE's 'B' group today, 10 November 2022.

-Refex Industries Ltd surged 19.98% to Rs 205.05.
+Linc Ltd soared 14.76% to Rs 348.75.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 2.34 lakh shares were traded on the counter so far as against the average daily volumes of 53882 shares in the past one month.
+On the BSE, 18303 shares were traded on the counter so far as against the average daily volumes of 820 shares in the past one month.

-Ind-Swift Laboratories Ltd soared 19.96% to Rs 64.9.
+Dhunseri Ventures Ltd surged 13.94% to Rs 261.2.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 56375 shares were traded on the counter so far as against the average daily volumes of 2591 shares in the past one month.
+On the BSE, 30435 shares were traded on the counter so far as against the average daily volumes of 1155 shares in the past one month.

-Khaitan (India) Ltd added 19.95% to Rs 65.85.
+Kriti Nutrients Ltd rose 10.77% to Rs 57.1.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 46343 shares were traded on the counter so far as against the average daily volumes of 2294 shares in the past one month.
+On the BSE, 1.23 lakh shares were traded on the counter so far as against the average daily volumes of 13110 shares in the past one month.

-Country Condos Ltd rose 19.90% to Rs 4.76.
+Refex Industries Ltd exploded 10.05% to Rs 225.65.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 1.12 lakh shares were traded on the counter so far as against the average daily volumes of 8305 shares in the past one month.
+On the BSE, 2.93 lakh shares were traded on the counter so far as against the average daily volumes of 65152 shares in the past one month.

 Powered by Capital Market - Live News